-Meghan Baker is a horticultural professional working to support sustainable agriculture in the Asheville area.
-After completing her Masters of Science degree at Clemson University, she began working for the NC Cooperative Extension Service and has developed a broad foundation of agricultural and natural resource expertise.
+Meghan Baker is a horticultural professional based in Asheville.
+She currently serves as the Small Farms Extension Agent in Buncombe County for the NC Cooperative Extension Service.
+As an outreach educator and technical consultant, she helps farmers navigate production and business challenges with crops ranging from vegetables to herbs to forest products.
 An avid naturalist and outdoor enthusiast, Meghan also holds certifications as a North Carolina Environmental Educator, a Southern Appalachian Naturalist and an Interpretive Guide.
-A native of Western North Carolina, Meghan is deeply committed to sustaining the agricultural heritage and farmscapes in the region.
+A native of Western North Carolina, Meghan is deeply committed to sustaining the agricultural heritage and productive lands in the region.

 For questions, please contact our Director of Programs & Human Resources, Nicole DelCogliano, at firstname.lastname@example.org